 Hers an image explaining the color code of the wires of a power supply :

-We have to put a dummy load on the supply to keep it stable even when we only draw small amounts of current.
-Old power supply’s use the most amount of power on the 5v rail so we am going to be connecting the dummy load on the 5v if you have a newer power supply you’ll need to put them on the 12v rail
+the dummy load on the supply output is required to keep it stable even when we only draw small amounts of current.
+Old power supply’s use the most amount of power on the 5v rail, so i connected the dummy load on the 5v if you have a newer power supply you’ll need to put them on the 12v rail.

 Assuming the dummy load should draw at least 0.5A.

 - Here is the calculation if you have most of your power on 5V/3,3V rail: